• Home

 Dandelions are a type of dioecious flower.
 Dandelion plants contain male and female flowers which produce bright yellow petals.

-Parts of a dandelion plant Some dandelions have solid stems that rise from the ground to produce delicate yellow flowers while others have a hollow or grooved stem so dandelions can easily spread.
-The dandelion plant has dandelion roots called dandelion taproot that is yellow and fleshy to store vitamins, minerals, and water.
+Some dandelions have solid stems that rise from the ground to produce delicate yellow flowers while others have a hollow or grooved stem so they can easily spread.
+The plant has roots called taproot that is yellow and fleshy to store vitamins, minerals, and water.

-They have dandelion leaves that are bright green with jagged edges, similar to the shape of a lion’s teeth.
-Dandelions have dandelion flowers which are bright yellow from the dandelion flower’s dandelion pollen.
+They have leaves that are bright green with jagged edges, similar to the shape of a lion’s teeth.
+Dandelions have flowers which are bright yellow from the flower’s pollen.

 Dandelion Life Cycle